Ga naar artikel navigatie Ga naar inhoud

 Report on the other information included in the annual report

-In addition to the financial statements and our auditor's report thereon, the annual report contains other information that consists of:
+In addition to the financial statements and our auditor’s report thereon, the annual report contains other information.

 Based on the following procedures performed, we conclude that the other information:

-• contains all the information regarding the report of the Fund Manager and the other information as required by Part 9 of Book 2 of the Dutch Civil Code.
+• contains the information as required by Part 9 of Book 2 of the Dutch Civil Code for the management report and other information.

 We have read the other information.
 Based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.